 B2B eCommerce is complex and it’s only fair to categorize it under different business models.
 Following are the three different types of B2B models:

 a) Supplier- Oriented Model (eDistribution)

 A supplier oriented model is a model wherein a number of suppliers set-up an online marketplace to establish an efficient channel to sell to a large number of businesses.
 The supplier has the prerogative to set his/her own price based on the needs of the buyers.
 Suppliers are usually searchable by the products or services they offer.
 The loyalty of businesses and goodwill in the market is crucial to have success in this business model.

-Cisco is a fine example of the supplier-oriented B2B model.
+Cisco’s marketing is a fine example of the supplier-oriented B2B marketing strategy.
 Cisco first launched its website in 1994.
 By 1998 there was heavy traffic on the website, one million views per month.
 The popularity was due to check on their orders, technical assistance or download software.
 In the same year, Cisco stated that launching its online applications saved them US$363 million per annum.

 The company owns an online marketplace named Cisco Connection Online.
 In 1997, it sold US$1 million worth of network (routers and switches) products to a wide range of businesses.

 A buyer-oriented model revolves around the demands of individual buyers.
 This business model is most popular among big corporations with greater purchasing power and high volume purchases.
 The buying business sets up an online portal to accept quotations from various different sellers.
 The quotes start to flow in and after careful analysis, the buyer can decide which seller to transact with.
 That way, Buyer Oriented B2B model allows buyers to bring down their administrative costs and also get the best price from the suppliers.